What is an Entrepreneur?

 An entrepreneur refers to a person who has a business idea, and who is willing to take a risk to implement that idea; also taking the role as a leader of the company or organization and assuming full responsibility for its execution, success, or failure.
 A modern interpretation may associate being an entrepreneur with innovative and creative ideas for online use, and with someone who can use the power of the internet to fill a niche.

 A business entrepreneur is someone who has an idea or product for the business world.
 It is usually a new or different idea, something that has not been seen before, or something that provides a new twist or improvement for an existing sector.

-A social entrepreneur is someone who has innovative ideas for social change, or new solutions to social problems and dedicates their time to these ideas.
-This might include addressing issues of inequality or poverty, or creating a new charity to address such issues.
+A social entrepreneur is someone who has innovative ideas for social change, or new solutions to social problems, and dedicates their time to bringing these ideas to fruition.
+This might include issues of inequality or poverty; an example would be to create a new charity to address these issues.

 A serial entrepreneur refers to someone who has a lot of ideas and constantly starts up new companies or enterprises to implement these ideas.
 Generally a serial entrepreneur will have had good success or successes with previous ventures, allowing him/her to start up new ventures.